 Otoplasty, to alter the appearance of protruding or large ears, can be performed in childhood or adulthood.
 Some parents choose to alter their children’s ears through ear pinning or otoplasty to spare them ridicule.
 The surgery can be done at about six years of age or older.
 Others that grew up with larger ears may choose to have them altered as an adult to improve their appearance.
 In most cases, this procedure is done on an outpatient basis and can have stunning results when performed by an experienced facial plastic surgeon.

 Joshua D. Rosenberg, MD, is a respected facial plastic and reconstructive surgeon who offers otoplasty for his patients in NYC.
 Dr. Rosenberg evaluates each case carefully to determine the best surgical option to create the desired results.
 For some patients, the angle of the ear to the scalp is too open, and pinning the ear back can effectively reduce the protrusion.
 For others, there may be too much cartilage in the middle ear, or there may not be a fold at the upper edge, causing the ears to look larger.
 Whatever the case, Dr. Rosenberg can determine the best solution to create the desired effect for the patient, using his expertise in reconstructive and plastic surgery.

-If you or your child have protruding or large ears you want surgically altered, contact Dr. Rosenberg at his NYC or Staten Island office to schedule a consultation.
+If you or your child have protruding or large ears you want surgically altered, contact Dr. Rosenberg at his NYC or Upper East Side office to schedule a consultation.
 Otoplasty can make a beautiful difference in ear appearance and help improve you or your child’s self-confidence.